Tips • April 6, 2022

 Your bank can then use this information to determine if a wire deposit to your account is pending.

 If your bank can’t locate the wire, notify your transfer sender so they can check their transaction.
-You can also initiate a wire trace to locate the funds if necessary.
+As mentioned earlier, you can also initiate a wire trace to locate the funds if necessary.

 Truly Financial allows you to track all of your ongoing wire transfers quickly and easily.
 Since we offer convenient worldwide wire transfers, we can also reduce the time wire transfers take compared to other financial institutions.